joao-miguel-inacio/demon-slayer-dodging/README.md

 ## Obstacles :drop_of_blood:

-The obstacles will move towards you at different speeds and will be throw at you in different intervals depending on which level you are! :zap:
+The obstacles will move towards you at different speeds and will be throw at you in different intervals depending on which level you are! :collision:

 #Level 1: Objects thrown every 30 frammes @ Speed of 10